Enriched monoidal categories I: centers: Enriched categories

 \eit

 \begin{thm} The canonical construction defines a 2-equivalence from $\fslmod$ to $\ec[\Lax]{\fsecat}$.
-Moreover, this 2-equivalence is locally isomorphic. \end{thm} \begin{proof} Any $k$-linear functor between two finite semisimple categories is exact.
-In particular, $\CL$ is enriched in $\CA$ because the functor $a \mapsto \CL(a \odot x, y): \CA \to \bk$ is exact thus admits a right adjoint.
-Moreover, $\ec[\CA]{\CL}(x, -): \CL \to \CA$ is $k$-linear, thus admits a left adjoint.
-By \cite[Theorem\ 1.4]{MPP18} (see also \cite{Lin81}), an enriched categoy $\ec[\CA]{\CL}$ is equivalent to an enriched category obtained by the canonical construction of a strongly unital oplax module if and only if every functor $\ec[\CA]{\CL}(x, -): \CL \to \CA$ admits a left adjoint.
-Therefore, the 2-functor induced by canonoical construction is essentially surjective on objects.
-By Proposition \ref{prop:1_morphism_des}, Proposition \ref{prop:2_morphism_des}, it is also fully faithful on both 1-mrophisms and 2-morphisms.
-Then the Whitehead theorem for 2-categories (see Theorem 7.5.8 in \cite{JY20}) implies that this 2-functor is a 2-equivalence. \end{proof}
+Moreover, this 2-equivalence is locally isomorphic. \end{thm}

+\begin{proof} Let $\ec[\CA]{\CL} \in \ec[\Lax]{\fsecat}$.
+Since $k$-linear functor between two finite semisimple categories is exact, the $k$-linear functor $\ec[\CA]{\CL}(x, -): \CL \to \CA$ admits a left adjoint.
+By \cite[Theorem\ 1.4]{MPP18} (see also \cite{Lin81}), an enriched category $\ec[\CA]{\CL}$ is equivalent to an enriched category obtained by the canonical construction of a strongly unital oplax module if and only if every functor $\ec[\CA]{\CL}(x, -): \CL \to \CA$ admits a left adjoint.
+Therefore, the 2-functor induced by canonical construction is essentially surjective on objects.
+By Proposition \ref{prop:1_morphism_des}, Proposition \ref{prop:2_morphism_des}, it is also fully faithful on both 1-morphisms and 2-morphisms.
+Then the Whitehead theorem for 2-categories (see Theorem 7.5.8 in \cite{JY21}) implies that this 2-functor is a 2-equivalence. \end{proof}

 \begin{rem} We use $\fsecat$ to denote the sub-2-category of $\ec[\Lax]{\fsecat}$ consisting of those $k$-linear enriched functors $F$ such that $\hat{F}$ is monoidal.
 We will show in the second work in our series that $\fsecat$ has a monoidal structure with the tensor product given by an analogue of Deligne's tensor product. \end{rem}